rent-management-system/RENT-MANAGMENT-SYSTEM/backend/user_service/README.md

 -   **Multilingual Support:** For English, Amharic, and Afaan Oromo.
 -   **Phone Number Encryption:** `phone_number` is stored encrypted using AES-256.
 -   **Database Retry Logic:** Implemented for robustness against transient database issues.
+-   **Refresh Token Cleanup:** A scheduled job runs daily to remove expired refresh tokens from the database, ensuring maintainability and preventing bloat.

 ## Technologies Used